jakkaj/k-scratch-node/README.md

 # k-scratch
 K-Scratch allows you to get, edit and immediately send back changes to Azure Functions for fast prototyping.
-This is a port of k-scratch from .NET Core.

 ```
 npm install -g k-scratch